 Studies show that up to 70% of women report improvement in their sex lives after weight loss surgery.
 Further, 63% of women in the study had scored within a range to suggest they suffered from sexual dysfunction before surgery.
 Within six months of their weight loss surgery, 68% of those same women reported their dysfunction or intimacy concerns were resolved.

 Not only can arousal increase after weight changes, but you may also experience improvements in specific areas of intimacy.
 This includes:

 - Increased lubrication

 Within two years, most women reported significant improvements with their sex lives.
-Overall, they reported that the quality of their lives had improved tremendously after losing weight through weight loss surgery.

 Further, one of the contributing factors does seem to be that they felt better because their hormone levels returned to a normal balance.
 The collected data also showed that women’s reproductive hormone levels had also increased, which seems to back up data that links lower libido and higher infertility rates with obesity.

 As a result, if you want to have children, returning your reproductive hormones to normal levels through weight loss can also help increase your fertility and chances of conception.

 Overall, obesity has been linked to difficulties conceiving and potentially a lack of ovulation.
 Increasing your chances to ovulate is important if you are trying to conceive.
 As a result, losing weight may be able to help you improve your chances and may help you to have a healthier pregnancy.

 It is important, therefor, that you consult with a fertility specialist for an assessment if you’re trying to conceive.
 There can be other reasons for reduced fertility and your hormones may be at unhealthy levels for reasons other than obesity.